-As the Director of Sales and Marketing at Polyco, I’m excited to share highlights from a recent collaboration with Skip Brown, a seasoned figure in pavement consulting, and Dr. Peter Sebaaly, Director of the Western Regional Superpave Center at the University of Nevada, Reno.
+As the Director of Technical Sales at Polyco, I’m excited to share highlights from a recent collaboration with Skip Brown, a seasoned figure in pavement consulting and Dr. Peter Sebaaly, Director of the Western Regional Superpave Center at the University of Nevada, Reno.
 With a career spanning over four decades in the pavement industry, I’ve been lucky enough to witness uncounted innovations.
-The article Skip, Dr. Sebaaly, and I wrote delves into one of the most groundbreaking — Polyco’s SigmaBond.
+The article Skip, Dr. Sebaaly and I wrote delves into one of the most groundbreaking — Polyco’s SigmaBond.
 In the article, we explore the evolution of rubberized binders and how SigmaBond is revolutionizing the landscape.
-Read on for some of the highlights of the article, which was recently published in a newsletter by the California Pavement Preservation Center (CP2C) of Cal State Chico
+Read on for some of the highlights of the article, which was recently published in a newsletter by the California Pavement Preservation Center (CP2C) of Cal State Chico.

 Over the past 50 years, California’s pavement industry has witnessed the extraordinary evolution of rubberized asphalt binders.
 Traditionally, asphalt rubber (AR) methods involved blending ground tire rubber into the base binder at the hot plant.
 However, advancements have introduced the terminal blend approach, resulting in a rubber-modified binder (RMB).
 This innovative method allows for greater flexibility and convenience in handling rubberized asphalt.